pdorrell/emacs-site-lisp/README.txt

 so that it will hopefully run as is on any computer with GNU Emacs 23.2 installed.
 (Currently it runs on both Microsoft Windows Vista and Ubuntu.)

-It includes the following files by other authors:
-* html-helper-mode (v 3.0.4kilo)
-* nxml-mode (version 20041004)
-* haxe-mode

-Note: other files authored by me may have their own less restrictive licences which apply to those files individually.